-1. Tell us about your experiences as a New American.
+Tell us about your experiences as a New American.
 Whether as an immigrant yourself, or as a child of immigrants, how have your experiences as a New American informed and shaped who you are and your accomplishments?

 In guidance from the Fellowship committee, applicants are advised to use this space to share stories that provide a window into their world as a new American, and many Fellows find that talking with their parents about their childhood challenges and triumphs helped them illuminate the most salient lessons and experiences for this essay.

 As immigrants and the children of immigrants, what opportunities and rights did you gain in the U.S. that you would not have enjoyed in your parents’ native country?
 How did that insight influence you?
 Alternatively, were you challenged by those differences and how did that challenge influence your direction, perspective, and actions?
-Essays that share the depth of your feelings and not just your actions will resonate most intensely with the Fellowship committee.
+How did your life experiences affirm your commitment to the values expressed in the US Constitution and/or Bill of Rights?

-2. Tell us about your current and near-term career-related activities and goals, as well as why you decided to pursue the specific graduate program(s) and school(s) that you have.
+Tell us about your current and near-term career-related activities and goals, as well as why you decided to pursue the specific graduate program(s) and school(s) that you have.
 How do you see your current work and study informing your early career goals?
 If you have not been accepted into a program yet, please tell us about why you selected the programs to which you are applying.
 (Maximum length: 1000 words)

-This essay will be much less personal and possibly unrelated to your new American experience as you discuss your academic interests and ambitions.
+This essay may be much less personal and possibly unrelated to your new American experience as you discuss your academic interests and ambitions.
 The thinking that you do for this essay will be helpful in writing your statement of purpose or goals essay for the master’s programs and vice versa.
 Often, it helps for applicants to write about the questions for which they are seeking answers, the tasks they would like to do well, and the missions they would like to contribute to.
 This discussion then provides an easy segue into how graduate study will prepare them for those roles.
-With 1000 words, you will also have plenty of room to add details about how you have pursued those answers thus far, providing an additional opportunity to demonstrate that you are a good fit with the Soros Fellowship’s search for creative, driven, persistent, and committed new Americans.
+With 1000 words, you will also have plenty of room to add details about how you have pursued those answers thus far, providing an additional opportunity to demonstrate that you are a good fit with the PD Soros Fellowship’s search for creative, unique, driven, persistent, and committed new Americans.

+The PD Soros Fellowship also offers an Optional Exhibits section, allowing you to upload additional material for further insight into your background or potential – for example, links to videos or performances, pieces from your portfolio, or published or submitted written works.
 While there is space to upload up to 5 optional Exhibits, these are considered supplementary to the application, and the admissions committee is not required to review all of them.
 Therefore, place the most compelling evidence of your talent and fit with the Fellowship first to capture their interest and, hopefully, encourage them to continue perusing that opus.

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***

-If you would like professional guidance with your Paul and Daisy Soros Fellowship for New Americans application, please consider Accepted’s essay editing, which include advising, editing, a resume edit and interview coaching for the Fellowship application.Jennifer Bloom has been a consultant with Accepted for 19 years and is a Certified Professional Resume Writer (CPRW).
-She is an expert at crafting application materials that truly differentiate you from the rest of the driven applicant pool.
+By Jennifer Bloom, admissions consultant at Accepted for 20 years and Certified Professional Resume Writer (CPRW).
+She is an expert at guiding you to produce application materials that truly differentiate you from the rest of the driven applicant pool.
 If you would like help with your application, Jennifer can suggest a number of options that work with any budget.
 Want Jennifer to help you get accepted?
-Click here!
+Click here to get in touch!